rumon5h/drag_and_drop_js/README.md

-# Drag and drop using HTML, CSS, JavaScript
+## Drag and drop using HTML CSS JavaScript